zkrising/Tachi/server/README.md

 [tachi-docs](https://github.com/TeamNewGuys/tachi-docs): Documentation for Tachi.

-[tachi-db-importer](https://github.com/TeamNewGuys/tachi-db-importer): A UI for importing local database files to Tachi.
+[tachi-import-scripts](https://github.com/TeamNewGuys/tachi-import-scripts): A UI for converting local files into Batch-Manual format, then uploading to Tachi..

 [tachi-beatoraja-ir](https://github.com/TeamNewGuys/tachi-beatoraja-ir): A beatoraja IR client for integrating with Tachi.